Alexander Van der Bellen: Election

 The complete final result was announced with a correction (in a constituency votes were counted twice), after which the difference has been reduced to less than 31,000 valid votes between Van der Bellen and Hofer, but this had little effect on the total percentage.
 (The changes only affected the third decimal place.)

 Following the election, the designated President Van der Bellen reaffirmed his views on the Freedom Party and stated that he would not charge them with the task to form a government, even if they became the largest party.
 This would have been a novelty in the history of the Second Republic, since so far all Presidents had charged the chairperson of the largest party with the government formation.

 On 8 June, Freedom Party chairman Heinz-Christian Strache brought in a 150-page notice of appeal to the Constitutional Court, which was intended to highlight deficiencies in the conduct of the second voting round.
 On 1 July 2016, the Constitutional Court consented the electoral appeal of the Freedom Party.
 Because of irregularities that occurred in the counting of postal votes, the election had to be repeated in the whole of Austria.

 Van der Bellen also won the second runoff election postponed to 4 December 2016, receiving 53.8% of valid votes (with a voter turnout of 74.2%).
 While Van der Bellen's lead in the run-off vote in May 2016 amounted to barely less than 31,000 votes, he was able to expand his lead in the second run-off vote in December 2016 to over 348,000 valid votes.

-On May 22, 2022, Alexander Van der Bellen announced plans to run for a new term.
-He later won the 2022 Austrian presidential election on October 9, 2022 with 56.2% of the votes.
+On 22 May 2022, Van der Bellen announced his plans to run for a second term.
+He later won re-election in the 2022 presidential election on 9 October 2022 with 56.2% of the votes.